Thursday, February 20, 2025

-The 5 Best Laptops For Counter Strike : Global Offensive (CS:GO) in 2022
+5 Best Laptops For Counter Strike 2 (Competitive FPS) – 2025

 What’s frame latency?

-This is only important if you want to play competitively though.
-If you want to have fun then you probably don’t need to worry about it.
+This only matters if you’re playing competitively.
+If you’re just playing for fun, you probably don’t need to worry about it.

 GPU